A Critical Comparison of the ML Platforms in an Evolving Market

 Top Three ML Platforms for Data Excellence

-Data Science and ML platforms provide companies with the much-needed tools to develop, deploy and monitor ML algorithms.
+Data Science and cloud machine learning platforms provide companies with the much-needed tools to develop, deploy and monitor ML algorithms.
 These smart platforms combine data with intelligent, decision-making algorithms that include functionalities for voice recognition, image recognition, natural language processing (NLP) and so on.

 IBM Watson studio or Watson Machine Learning is essentially an amalgamation of IBM cloud services focused on the creation, training, and deployment of neural networks and ML models.
 By leveraging the Watson Machine Learning platform, companies can develop analytical models and simultaneously train the same with their own data and integrate them into native applications.

-Microsoft Azure machine learning solution provides companies with a collaboration platform to develop, test and deploy predictive data solutions.
+Microsoft Azure cloud machine learning platform provides companies with a collaboration platform to develop, test and deploy predictive data solutions.
 Azure makes the process of creating ML models easy and accessible.
 This ensures that the developed models can be accessed by a larger audience group within a short time-frame.
-Additionally, this platform also makes it easier for data scientists and engineers to start mining predictive data.
+Additionally, this cloud ML platform also makes it easier for data scientists and engineers to start mining predictive data.
 This makes it an ideal option for the ones with little to no experience.

 Google Cloud AI